Trump says he is willing to shut government unless wall is funded: Politico

 Speaking to the news outlet at the White House on Tuesday, Trump also said the $5 billion request was just to build the physical barrier, and that additional funding would be needed for border security.

+Trump has previously threatened to shut down the U.S. government over the border wall funding but has not followed through.

+His comments to Politico and the Post came amid a White House meeting on Tuesday with House Republicans, who control the chamber until Democrats take over in January.
+Trump’s fellow Republicans also control the Senate and will maintain their hold next year.

-Reporting by Susan Heavey; Editing by Matthew Mpoke Bigg
+Reporting by Susan Heavey; Editing by Matthew Mpoke Bigg and Chizu Nomiyama